 • Ductwork

-The seasoned team at Heartland Heating & Cooling is known for top quality furnace replacement in Des Moines.
-We will match you with a heating system that perfectly corresponds with your home’s setup and your comfort needs, making for years of efficient operation.
+The knowledgeable team at Heartland Heating & Cooling is noted for quality furnace replacement in Des Moines.
+We will match you with a heating system that completely corresponds with your home’s setup and your comfort needs, making for years of efficient operation.

 How to Clean a Furnace?

-Even though it is possible to clean a furnace, because of the potential safety hazards it’s better to get a hold of a professional rather than attempting to tackle the job yourself.
-One method to do that is to schedule routine furnace maintenance for a tune-up.
+Even though it is possible to clean a furnace, due to the potential safety hazards it’s better to get a hold of a professional instead of attempting it yourself.
+A great method to do that is to schedule routine furnace maintenance for a tune-up.

-During a maintenance call, an HVAC pro will typically assess your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
-On top of keeping your heating system working smoothly, it’s also a good opportunity to repair little problems or replace worn-out parts before they escalate into big breakdowns.
+During a maintenance call, an HVAC professional will typically assess your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
+Besides keeping your heating system working smoothly, this is also a good opportunity to solve minor problems or replace worn-out parts before they escalate into big breakdowns.

 To arrange furnace maintenance in Des Moines, call the team at Heartland Heating & Cooling.
-We can get your heating system in top shape!
+We can get your furnace in peak condition!